-Finally, the model has the potential to inform us about the candidate therapeutic targets to reduce common forms of cognitive vulnerability.
-For example, first, XXXXX inducing high-contextual demands during potientally vulnerable episodes.
-As outlined above, a goal-oriented context has strong constraints on internal attention, even for individuals with high emotional or reactivity to affect state.
-Such individuals may especially benefit from entering task-oriented states (i.e., high contextual demand) when their emotional state is vulnerable.
-For example, initial findings suggest that having people play Tetris (a demanding visuo-spatial task) immediately following a traumatic event (car crash) reduces later intrusive memories of the event (Iyadurai et al., 2018).
-Although their theorized mechanism of influence is somewhat different (see Holmes, James, Coode-Bate, & Deeprose, 2009) the general pattern of findings is similar with ours model predictions.
-Second, the model suggests that targeting individual traits of emotional and reactivity to affect state.
-This is in-line with common practices in CBT (Harvey et al., 2004; Scher, Ingram, & Segal, 2005) as well as emerging mindfulness based interventions that aim to reduce the fusion between thoughts and emotional responses.

 Limitations

 Despite its potential utilities, the model currently has several key limitations.
 First, to provide a broad account, certain components are characterized using abstract terms.
 For example, the term “context” here implies both external context (e.g., external situational factors such as social demands) and internal contexts (e.g., top-down goals such as regulating one’s emotion).
 Second, for clarity and brevity, we characterized the different components in mostly categorical terms – for example, high or low contextual demands.
 However, the various components and their influencing paths can be dimensional.
+For example, XXXXXXX.
+Accordingly, in extensionso and applications of A2t, XXXXX.
 Third, the model is based on competition between various top-down, and critically, a number of bottom-up signals (e.g., different spontaneous thoughts and associative memories competing for awareness).
-However, the number of different bottom-up signals is not clear – that is, how many different objects compete for attentional selection?
+However, the number of different bottom-up signals is unknown.
+How many different objects compete for attentional selection at any given moment?
 This problem is similar to issues for example in visual attention.
 The visual world is (almost infinitely) rich in detail but for controlled experimental research this richness is reduced into a controlled (typically small) number of competing visual objects.
 Fourth, there are currently limited experimental methods for studying internal attentional processes.
-While WM research has extensive methods, it is often difficult to dissociate attentional and memory processes (Baddeley, 2011).
 Clearly, work is needed to develop rigorous methodologies.
 An additional path forward is to study ‘meta’-parameters.
 For example, simulation studies can approximate the probability/ frequency and duration of mindwandering episodes as a function of context demands and individual differences in reactivity.
-Such parameters (e.g., frequency of episodes over 20 minute simulation) can be compared to experiential sampling (e.g., thought probes over a period of 20 minute) (Smallwood & Schooler, 2015; Welhaf et al., 2019).(Welhaf et al., 2019)

-Individual differences in WM capacity/general intelligence and salutary and maladptive effects on trajectoires
+Such parameters (e.g., frequency of episodes over 20 minute simulation) can be compared to intensive experience sampling data (e.g., thought probes over a period of 20 minute) (Smallwood & Schooler, 2015; Welhaf et al., 2019).
+Finally, the A2T model can be further developed and expanded.
+For example, individual differences in WM capacity can be incorporated to simulate and test their salutary and/or maladaptive effects on trajectories of the system (Welhaf et al., 2019).
+Furthermore, A2T can be specifically “tailored” for specific phenomena of interest.
+For example, researchers interested in meditation practice can tailor the model to simulate the competition between goal-directed attention to mediation instructions (e.g., focusing on breath”) and competing spontaneous thoughts.